WELCOME TO THE 2019 SWIM SEASON!

 Jonathan Zwemer, Assistant Coach

-This will be Jonathan’s first year with the BG gators.
+This will be Jonathan’s second year with the BG gators.
 He comes with experience coaching and volunteering, along with many years of swimming experience.
-Jonathan has been captain of his high school team and has been a lifeguard at ACAC since 2015.
+Jonathan is currently on the swim team at the University of Mary Washington.

 Julia Springer, Assistant Coach

-This will be Julia’s first year as a BG assistant coach, though she has been part of the BG team for 13 years.
+This will be Julia’s second year as a BG assistant coach, though she has been part of the BG team for 14 years.
 She has served as a volunteer coach and was a swimming instructor for BG in the past.
 Julia has also done volunteer coaching at the Manchester YMCA.
-Other experiences that Julia brings with her include assistant life guard, snack bar manager, and being certified in first aid, CPR, AED, babysitting, and lifeguarding.
+Other experiences that Julia brings with her include assistant life guard and snack bar manager.
+She will attend Saint Francis University in the Fall.